-Kyanite Properties Meaning Facts and Photos
+Kyanite Properties, Meaning, Facts and Photos

-When used as a gemstone kyanite tends to be faceted.
-It's not uncommon for stones to have a 'scratchy' appearance and/or other minor surface marks.
-The finest grade material can rival the colour of blue sapphire.
+Kyanite is not used as a gemstone that often but when it is, it tends to be faceted.
+It's not uncommon for stones to have a "scratchy" appearance and/or other minor surface imperfections.

 Kyanite can be found in the United States, Brazil, Switzerland, Russia, Serbia, India and Kenya.
 Fine gem-grade crystals have also been found in Nepal although exact quantities are unknown.

 Kyanite is one of only a few crystals that doesn't accumulate or retain negative energy.
 It aligns all of the chakras.

 It enhances communication and self-expression and improves the ability to express thoughts and feelings.

 It revitalizes the body's energy systems and enhances natural healing processes.

 Kyanite enhances stamina and encourages physical vitality.
 It can help you persevere in activities and situations that would normally reduce strength.
 It supports the body's energy systems to enable you to push beyond your normal limits.

 In our fast-paced world achieving emotional and mental equilibrium can be a constant struggle.
 Kyanite acts as a gentle guide, encouraging emotional healing and mental clarity.

 By drawing off negative energy it helps dissolve emotional blockages, reduces stress and anxiety and instills a deep sense of serenity.
 This can be useful for those who feel they've lost their way in life.
 Kyanite promotes self-love and fosters forgiveness and acceptance.